In corpore sano: Interpretations

 Initially, the song was believed to be an homage to Miroslav Ničić, guitarist of the band Zemlja gruva! of which Konstrakta was a member, who had no health insurance and subsequently died from leukemia.
 Konstrakta denied that, claiming that the song has multiple layers and meanings other than health, and that it's open to interpretation.
 When asked by Informer to explain the Meghan Markle reference, she mysteriously replied that she decided to name-drop Markle because "the newspapers say she has beautiful hair...
 Even more beautiful than Kate Middleton's hair, let's not lie to ourselves.
 Kate has beautiful hats, and Meghan has beautiful hair.
 Meghan is also exiled, and we support exiled people."
 Later, she revealed that Markle is just a symbol representing the people in the media we are focused on.

-Serbian portal Glossy opined that the hook of "In corpore sano" refers to the pressure women, especially female artists, face that they have to be beautiful.
-Furthermore, they claim that the meaning behind the first verse is the self-diagnosing that artists are forced to do because they have no health insurance, which is something that the upper class of society doesn't have to worry about, which they thought explains name-dropping Meghan Markle.
+Serbian portal Glossy opined that the hook of "In corpore sano" refers to the pressure to be beautiful that women, especially female artists, face.
+Furthermore, Glossy claimed that the meaning behind the first verse is the self-diagnosing that artists are forced to do because they have no health insurance, which is something that the upper class of society doesn't have to worry about, which they thought explains name-dropping Meghan Markle.
 The hand washing and the Latin outro are explained as a reference to the COVID-19 pandemic and mental health, respectively.
 The optimism of the second verse and the abrupt ending of the song followed by a rhetorical question were explained as the artist relaxing her thoughts and trusting God with her health.
 Tena Šarčević of the Croatian portal Glazba.hr thought that the song talks about artists being underpaid, which leaves a mark on their physical and mental health.
 She also thought that Konstrakta satirizes the digital age we're living in by using a computer voice in the song, and explained the reference to Meghan Markle's hair as a critique of the superficiality of mainstream media.
 Oliver Rainbird of Wiwibloggs linked the reference to Meghan Markle's healthy hair, the hook and the Latin outro to media presuming artists are healthy as long as they look well, while completely neglecting their mental health.

 Portal Buka drew a comparison between Konstrakta's and Marina Abramović's performances and chants, stating that Konstrakta washes her hands over and over again while wondering what the secret behind healthy hair and skin is in the same manner Abramović combs her hair over and over again to make herself beautiful so that people would pay attention to her art.
 Hrvoje Horvat of Večernji list thought that the costume Konstrakta wore during the performance represents the "nurse of the mass media", ironizing the culture of health and desirable appearance.
 Rainbird interpreted the hand washing as Konstrakta doing her best to remain healthy since she, as an independent artist, cannot afford to fall ill as she does not have health insurance.